 - Corniche des Cévennes

 Our last morning, we travel by coach to Nîmes.
-Shortly after leaving Florac, we stop at the natural site of Saint-Laurent-de-Trèves to see the 190 million year-old footprints left by Grallator Minusculus dinosaurs.
+Shortly after leaving Florac, we stop at the natural site of Saint-Laurent-de-Trèves to see the 190-million-year-old footprints left by Grallator Minusculus dinosaurs.

 Following the spectacular scenic route of Corniche des Cévennes, we briefly stop at Col Saint-Pierre where Stevenson’s trail crosses our road one last time.
-We then continue our descent to Nîmes, birth place of Alphonse Daudet, to the TGV station, where you will be able to take a fast-speed train to the airport or next French destination.
+We then continue our descent to Nîmes, birth place of Alphonse Daudet, to the TGV station, where you will be able to take a high-speed train to the airport or next French destination.
 B